collab-weave1/Relife/README.md

 - SonarCloud integration via Maven plugin (configured in pom.xml) for vulnerability & code smell scanning.
 Ensure Sonar token is configured in CI.

 ## Troubleshooting
 Slow / delayed responses — As backend is hosted on Render, it may spin down due to inactivity.
 First request may take up to ~50s.
+However.
+I have added a GitHub Actions job `Keep Backend Awake` to prevent it from spining down due to inactivity